Handling Events

 Loading...

-Using custom events and event bubbling allows you to encapsulate state transitions within component hierarchies without the need for complex state management solutions used in other frameworks like Redux or VueX.
+Using custom events and event bubbling allows you to encapsulate state transitions within component hierarchies without the need for complex state management solutions in a way that is DOM-compatible.

 Form Elements

-Because Crank uses explicit state updates, it doesn’t have a concept of “controlled” vs “uncontrolled” props like value/defaultValue in React.
-No update means the value is uncontrolled.
+Because Crank uses explicit state updates, it doesn’t require “controlled” or “uncontrolled” form props.
+No render means no update.

 import {renderer} from "@b9g/crank/dom";